 We considered loons as a group (all loons, which included Common Loons, Gavia immer, Red-throated Loons, G. stellata, and all unidentified loon observations).
-Similar to Northern Gannets, loons were primarily present in the study area from late fall to early spring (Chapters 5, 8, 12).
+Similar to Northern Gannets, loons were primarily present in the regional study area from late fall to early spring (Chapters 5, 7, and 9).
 We used the same survey, December 2012, for the analysis of loons.